andrewthetechie/cq-provider-datadog/.github/PULL_REQUEST_TEMPLATE.md

-🎉 Thank you for making CloudQuery awesome by submitting a PR 🎉
+🎉 Thank you for making cq-provider-datadog awesome by submitting a PR 🎉

 #### Summary